Dave-Portfolio/Mini-cybertruck/README.md

 A Raspberry Pi 3b was used to control the motordriver using gpio zero library and to receive input from a Playstation 4 controller

 On startup, "code2code" was programed to run to allow the user to click a button allowing the master "Testcode" to run.
-This allowed for the playstaion coller to connect to the Raspberry pi via bluetooth
+This allowed for the playstaion  controller to connect to the Raspberry pi via bluetooth